Six Frameworks, One Diagnosis: Why DHCW Cannot Self-Correct

 At DHCW, the triangle is visible in the public record:

-Susceptible followers: The management layer beneath the CEO includes individuals described in tribunal documents as proteges — people whose careers are tied to the current leadership.
-In this dynamic, loyalty to the leader substitutes for loyalty to the mission.
+Susceptible followers: The management layer beneath the CEO includes individuals described in pre-hearing tribunal filings as proteges — an allegation that has not been tested in proceedings.
+If this description is accurate, it would represent a dynamic where loyalty to the leader substitutes for loyalty to the mission.
 Concerns are not escalated because escalating them threatens the network of relationships that sustains careers.

 Conducive environments: DHCW operates within NHS Wales governance structures that provide limited external scrutiny.
 The organisation is sponsored by the Welsh Government, but oversight has been characterised by what the Cabinet Secretary described as a "pattern of late notification."
 When governance is distant, slow, and reliant on the organisation's own reporting, the conditions for the toxic triangle are ideal.